meilisearch/documentation/learn/getting_started/quick_start.md

 Most actions in MeiliSearch are [asynchronous](/learn/advanced/asynchronous_updates.md), including the document addition process.

-Asynchronous actions return a JSON object that contains only an `uid` attribute.
+Asynchronous actions return a JSON object that contains only a `uid` attribute.
 This is a **successful response**, indicating that the operation has been taken into account, but may not have been executed yet.

 You can check the status of the operation via the `uid` and the [get update status route](/reference/api/updates.md).
 Checking the update status of an operation is never mandatory, but can prove useful in tracing the origin of errors or unexpected behavior.